DurgaRamireddy/Custom-SOAR-Pipeline-with-AI-Triage/README.md

 A honeytoken alert (no enrichment, internal IP) was run through AI triage without any special instruction.
 Result: "Requires Investigation" with 15% FP probability - hedging on something where the false positive rate is effectively zero by design.

-**Why it happened:** Claude read the `synthetic: true` metadata field we included for my own tracking purposes and used it to reduce its confidence.
+**Why it happened:** Claude read the `synthetic: true` metadata field I included for my own tracking purposes and used it to reduce its confidence.
 My internal bookkeeping field leaked into Claude's reasoning and made it less decisive.

 **Architectural response:** Rule 1 in the decision engine bypasses Claude's verdict entirely for honeytoken alerts.
 The rule doesn't ask "what did the AI think?" it asks "was this a honeytoken?"
 If yes, escalate immediately.
 This reflects real SOC practice: honeytokens route to IR, not analyst triage queues.